ursulagraber/ursu-playground/workshops/_posts/2021-12-20-en-TanzImproWorkshop.md

 <br>

-## If that appeals to you, the workshop is for you
+## If these ideas appeal to you, the workshop is for you
 • The social aspect of dancing together: Because it's nice to train and dance together with other people <br>
 • The beauty of learning: because it is exciting and inspiring to learn something new<br>
 • he health and well-being factor: Because you feel good and fit when you move, it has a relaxing effect and endorphins are produced - and because dancing has always been a part of human life <br>